natashacarpcast/selfimprovement/README.md

 ### Lab 3 - Association Rules Mining

-1- [Association Rules Mining notebook](lab3_association_rules/association.ipynb) : This notebook explores looking at associations between morality language scores and emotional language scores.
-For the morality language scores, different dimensions of moral values are included.
+1- [Association Rules Mining notebook](lab3_association_rules/association.ipynb) : This notebook explores looking at associations between morality language scores and emotional language scores, using the FP Growth algorithm on a Spark environment.
+For the morality language scores, different dimensions of moral values are included: care, authority, loyalty, sanctity and fairness.
 For the emotional language scores: positive emotion, anxiety, sad and anger language are included.

 2- [Parquet files with cluster's assignations from lab 2](lab3_association_rules/data_and_predictions)